drounce/PyGEM/docs/model_structure.md

 ```{note}
 For future simulations, at a minimum the user should specify the dynamical option (<em>option_dynamics</em>), start year (<em>gcm_startyear</em>), end year (<em>gcm_endyear</em>), bias correction option (<em>option_bias_adjustment</em>).
 ```
+If successful, the script will run without error and output the following:
+* ../Output/simulations/.../.nc

+For more details, see the [run_simulation.py Script Overview](run_simulation_target).

 (workflow_post_target)=
 ### Post-process output